Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Geometry at infinity

 \end{claim} \begin{proof}[Proof of Claim] If we assume the claim fails, then after passing to a subsequence we may assume that $v_m \geq \eta \cdot r_m$ for some $\eta \in (0,1]$.
 It follows that

-where in the fourth inequality we used Bishop--Gromov.
+where in the fourth inequality we used Bishop-Gromov.
 Since the only ancient Ricci flows with non-negative curvature operator and positive asymptotic volume ratio are flat \cite{KleinerLott}, we have a contradiction. \end{proof}

-We first consider the rescaled sequence $(M,v_m^{-2} \cdot g(v_m^2 t),x_m).$ By an estimate of Perelman \cite[Corollary 45.1(b)]{KleinerLott}, $\mathcal{R}_{v_m^{-2} \cdot g}(x_m)$ is uniformly bounded above.
+We first consider the rescaled sequence $(M,v_m^{-2} \cdot g(v_m^2 t),x_m).$ By an estimate of Perelman \cite[Corollary 45.1(b)]{KleinerLott}, $\mathcal{R}_{v_m^{-2} \cdot g(v_m^2 t)}(x_m)$ is uniformly bounded above.
 Note that this bound persists backwards in time along the Ricci flow by the Harnack inequality \cite{HarnackHamilton}, and we therefore have a uniform injectivity radius lower bound along the sequence.
 By Hamilton's compactness theorem, we can extract an ancient Ricci flow $(M_\infty,g_\infty(t),x_\infty)$ along a subsequence.